Natalia Dudnik

 German: Teaching German, Memory Studies

-Hallo!
-Ich heiße Natalia Dudnik.
-I have been teaching German at Mason since 2010.
-I earned my Ph.D. from the University of Illinois at Chicago and hold a Graduate Certificate in e-Learning from George Mason University.
-As a Term Professor and Coordinator of the German Language Program, I am passionate about teaching German at all levels, striving to make it accessible, relevant, and engaging.
+Natalia Dudnik has been teaching German at Mason since 2010.
+She earned her Ph.D. from the University of Illinois at Chicago and holds a Graduate Certificate in e-Learning from George Mason University.
+As a Term Professor and Coordinator of the German Language Program, she is passionate about teaching German at all levels, striving to make it accessible, relevant, and engaging.

 Selected Publications